 By Gender: Label unidentified speakers by gender.

-Note: This cheat sheet only applies to files that Other Language Transcription has been ordered for within the Project.
+Note: Order instructions only apply to files that Other Language Transcription has been ordered for within the Project.

 PLEASE NOTE: If changes are made to your Other Language Transcription Settings be sure to click Save Changes before navigating away from this page.